jprante/elasticsearch-jdbc/README.md

 and no effort has been made to determine which interpretation CronExpression chooses.
 An example would be "0 0 14-6 ? * FRI-MON".

-## How to start a JDBC feeder
+## How to run a standalone JDBC feeder

-In the `bin/feeder` directory, you find some feeder examples.

-A feed can be started from the `$ES_HOME/plugins/jdbc` folder.
-If not already present, you should create a `bin` folder so it is easy to maintain feeder script side by side with the river.

-The feeder script must include the Elasticsearch core libraries into the classpath.
-Note the `-cp` parameter.
+A feeder can be started from a shell script.
+For this , the Elasticsearch home directory must be set in the environment variable ES_HOME.
+The JDBC plugin jar must be placed in the same directory of the script, together with JDBC river jar(s).

-Here is an example of a feeder bash script in `$ES_HOME/plugins/jdbc/bin/feeder/oracle.create.sh`
+Here is an example of a feeder bash script:

     #!/bin/sh

-    java="/usr/bin/java"
-    #java="/Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Home/bin/java"
-    #java="/usr/java/jdk1.8.0/bin/java"
+    DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"

+    # ES_HOME required to detect elasticsearch jars
+    export ES_HOME=~es/elasticsearch-1.4.0.Beta1

     echo '
     {
         "elasticsearch" : {